matt-antone/octopi-install/README.md

 1. From the OctoPrint web interface: *System menu -> Shutdown*
 2. From a remote shell to the Raspberry Pi: `sudo poweroff`
+3. (After 30 seconds for Raspbian to shut down) remove power from the Raspberry Pi by unplugging it

+Simply plug the power back in again to boot everything up.

 --